huggingface/transformers/docs/source/en/tasks/visual_question_answering.md

 For illustration purposes, in this guide we use a very small sample of the annotated visual question answering `Graphcore/vqa` dataset.
 You can find the full dataset on [🤗 Hub](https://huggingface.co/datasets/Graphcore/vqa).

+As an alternative to the [`Graphcore/vqa` dataset](https://huggingface.co/datasets/Graphcore/vqa), you can download the same data manually from the official [VQA dataset page](https://visualqa.org/download.html).
+If you prefer to follow the tutorial with your custom data, check out how to [Create an image dataset](https://huggingface.co/docs/datasets/image_dataset#loading-script) guide in the 🤗 Datasets documentation.

 Let's load the first 200 examples from the validation split and explore the dataset's features: